NERC-CEH/Soybean-dependence-on-biotic-pollination-decreases-with-latitude/README_file.txt

-2) "[data] Cunha et al. MS_soybean [date_photoperiod].csv", which is an coma separated file, containing the necessary information to be used in the R script "[R script] Cunha et al. ProcB - gee_temp_ts_extract.R" and make Figure S2. in such dataset the following variables are available: study_ID = study ID number where where the data was obtained study_ref = study ID where where the data was obtained latitude = latitude in decimal degrees longitude = longitude in decimal degrees date1 = date of the sowing or flowering when the experiment was done date2 = a second date, when availablee, of the sowing or flowering when the experiment was done
+2) "[data] Cunha et al. MS_soybean [date_photoperiod].csv", which is an coma separated file, containing the necessary information to be used in the R script "[R script] Cunha et al. AGEE - gee_temp_ts_extract.R" and make Figure S2.
+	The dataset contains the following variables:
+			study_ID = study ID number where the data was obtained study_ref = study ID where the data was obtained latitude = latitude in decimal degrees
+			longitude = longitude in decimal degrees
+			date1 = date of the sowing or flowering when the experiment was done date2 = a second date, when available, of the sowing or flowering when the experiment was done
 			event: if the date was related to sowing of seeds or flowering of soybean.